dipesh267/Matplotlib_HW/Pyber/README.md

 1. People in Urban areas utilize ride sharing more than other areas.
 67.5% of the ride sharing happens in urban areas.
 2. There are more drivers in Urban Areas at almost 78%
-2. The Average fare starts to stabilize as the number of drivers increase.
+2. The Average fare in Rural areas are higher than in Urban areas mainly due to the number of rides.

 ```python